The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The constitution should outline the main purpose of the organisation and whether the organisation has the ability to distribute profits or surplus income.
 The organisation should have a non-distribution clause in its constitution.
 There is no prescribed format for one of these types of clauses.
 However, some sample clauses are included in the attached document.

 See the Exempt ― sport and physical recreation ― example non-distribution clauses guidance note.

 For anti-avoidance purposes, HMRC will be looking at the body’s constitution, its activities and its use of funds to ascertain whether it was established with a purpose, intention or motive to exclude distribution of profits or surpluses by covert of overt means to other parties with a financial interest in the body (ie an associated person).
-The use of a non-distribution clause in itself is not sufficient
+The use of a non-distribution clause

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.